Some meteors that enter the Earth's atmosphere are quite large. A meteor that reaches the Earth's surface without burning up is known as a meteorite.

 There are some famous meteorites.
 When people find meteorites they often treat them as special objects.
 Chinese, Greek, Hebrew and Romans have all recorded sightings of meteors.
 Meteorites have also been found in Indian burial grounds in North America.

-- The Barringer Meteorite also known as Meteor Crater, named after a Philadelphia mining engineer and attorney Daniel Moreau Barringer, is one of the most famous meteorite because of the crater it left behind.
+- The Barringer Meteorite, also known as Meteor Crater, named after a Philadelphia mining engineer and attorney Daniel Moreau Barringer, is one of the most famous meteorites because of the crater it left behind.
 Located in Northern Arizona, the meteorite that hit is estimated by scientists to have a width of 130 feet.
 The estimated speed of the meteorite before it hit the Earth is 26,000 miles per hour.
 The meteorite left behind a huge crater almost 1 mile (1.6 km) wide and 570 feet (173 meters) deep.
 The meteorite exploded on impact and the remnants of the meteorite are scattered around the crater.
 The crater is very well preserved because of the dry desert conditions.

 - The largest single meteorite found on Earth is the Hoba Meteor.
 It was found by a farmer in Nambia, Africa in 1920.
 The current size of the Hoba Meteorite is 9 feet by 9 feet by 3 feet.
 The meteorite weighs about 66 tons.
 It likely survived because it is metal, containing a majority of iron and about 16% nickel.

-- Scientists current have found over 40 meteorite craters on earth that are larger than 12 miles (20 km) in diameter.
+- Scientists have found over 40 meteorite craters on earth that are larger than 12 miles (20 km) in diameter.
 The largest meteorite crater found on earth that scientists agree was formed when a meteorite struck the Earth is the Vredefort Dome, located in South Africa.
-The crater diameter was over 180 miles in diameter (300 km).
+The crater was over 180 miles in diameter (300 km).
 Today because of erosion and sediment, the crater size is now smaller.

 - With the amount of video recording devices such as cell phones and surveillance video now available more meteors are being caught on film.
 In 2013 a large meteorite was recorded in Eastern Russia.
 The meteorite was actually recovered from a frozen lake and is one of the largest meteorites found.